-The Riverside Diagnostic Center-Oyster Point in Newport News is designated as a Breast Center of Excellence by the American College of Radiology due to its accreditation in all available forms of screening and diagnosis which are used to help detect breast cancer earlier when the chance for cure is greatest.
-This designation places the center in the top 2% of all mammography centers in the country and makes it one of only five such locations in Virginia.
+The Riverside Breast Imaging and Diagnostic Center (A Department of Riverside Regional Medical Center) in Newport News is designated as a Breast Center of Excellence by the American College of Radiology due to its accreditation in all available forms of screening and diagnosis which are used to help detect breast cancer earlier when the chance for cure is greatest.
+This designation places the center in the top 2 percent of all mammography centers in the country and makes it one of only five such locations in Virginia.

 Along with an accredited facility, you should look for a location that will help you get a head start on treatment if you are actually diagnosed with breast cancer.
 If treatment is needed, our team of physician specialists, surgeons and support staff carry out the best possible plan for each individual.

 In addition, when at all possible, the radiologist should have the x-ray films from your previous — or at least most recent — mammograms (not just the written report) for comparison.
 This helps the doctor find small changes and detect a cancer as early as possible.
 Because getting the x-ray films from previous mammograms can be a challenge, it is best to find a facility that you are comfortable with and plan to get your regular mammograms there each year.
 That way, your prior films are easily available.

 It’s all part of the reason why it really does matter where women go for a mammogram.

 To schedule a mammogram, please call our Central Scheduling Office Monday - Friday 8:30 a.m. - 5:30 p.m.:

 - 757-989-8830, option 2 (Peninsula, Middle Peninsula, Williamsburg)

 There are many different factors that impact an individual’s risk of breast cancer.
 Age, race, genetics, family history, environmental factors, and lifestyle choices can all influence the risk of developing breast cancer.